-Earthquake rocks border between Iraq, Iran
+Photos: Earthquake rocks border between Iraq, Iran

 Earthquake rocks border area between Iraq, Iran

-A rescue worker searches debris for survivors with his sniffer dog in Sarpol-e-Zahab, Iran, on Monday, November 13, a day after a powerful 7.3 magnitude earthquake struck the Iran-Iraq border region.
+A rescue worker and his sniffer dog search for earthquake survivors in Sarpol-e-Zahab, Iran, on Monday, November 13.
+It was the day after a 7.3 magnitude earthquake struck the border region between Iran and Iraq.
 Hundreds were killed and thousands were hurt, officials said.

 Earthquake rocks border area between Iraq, Iran

-People mourn near the wreckage of their home in Pole-Zahab, Iran, November 13.
+People cry near the wreckage of their home in Sarpol-e Zahab on November 13.

 Earthquake rocks border area between Iraq, Iran